 From our Finchley Road studio, our architects understand Soho's unique environment.
 We design with the character and creativity that this extraordinary neighbourhood demands, and we manage construction with the logistical precision that Soho's intensity requires.

-Highgate falls under the City of Westminster.
-The Highgate Conservation Area is one of the largest in London and covers virtually the entire village, spanning Camden, Haringey, and Islington.
-Planning permission is required for almost all external works, and each borough applies its own design standards.
+Soho falls under the City of Westminster.
+The Soho Conservation Area covers virtually the entire district, and planning permission is required for almost all external works.
+Many properties are individually Grade II listed, and Listed Building Consent is required alongside planning consent.

 Soho contains a high concentration of Grade II listed buildings along its main streets, including properties on Dean Street, Wardour Street, and Berwick Street.
 Westminster applies the Soho Conservation Area policies consistently, with particular attention to rooflines, fenestration, and the retention of ground-floor commercial activity.
 Our architects understand the specific sensitivities and design accordingly.